stefanofa/awesome/TOPICS.md

 *   [theonedev/onedev](https://github.com/theonedev/onedev) - Self-hosted Git Server with CI/CD and Kanban

 *   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

-## self-hosted

-*   [theonedev/onedev](https://github.com/theonedev/onedev) - Self-hosted Git Server with CI/CD and Kanban

-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
-Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.

 ## astronvim